craigbuckler/optimalworks/src/pages/about/accessibility.md

 priority: 0.69
 ---

-An "accessible" web site or application is available to everyone, everywhere, regardless of browser, device or connection.
+An "accessible" web site or application is available to everyone, everywhere, regardless of browser, device, or connection.
 Visitors can use and interact with your system even if they are not using the latest hardware or software.

 Accessibility offers many business benefits: